Russian Olympic doping scandal - how did we get here?

 She is also the favourite to win the individual event in the Chinese capital, which starts on February 15.

-The medals ceremony for the team competition did not take place as scheduled on Tuesday -- the first sign something was miss.
+The medals ceremony for the team competition did not take place as scheduled on Tuesday -- the first sign something was amiss.

 What has she done?

-According to the International Testing Agency (ITA), a sample was collected from here on December 25 at the Russian championships in Saint Petersburg.
+According to the International Testing Agency (ITA), a sample was collected from her on December 25 at the Russian championships in Saint Petersburg.

 A World Anti-Doping Agency-accredited laboratory in Stockholm found that she tested positive for trimetazidine, a metabolic agent used for the treatment of angina and vertigo but banned by WADA because it can increase blood flow efficiency and help endurance.